You’ve been warned.

 Part of the sandpaper-assisted masturbation scene was cut as well as the act of Martin sodomizing the rear of his Human Centipede with barbed wire wrapped around his genitals.

-Lars von Trier’s 2009 insane flick Antichrist saw much controversy with bloody masturbation acts and unsimulated sex scenes while in 2010, A Serbian Film made headlines with its “newborn porn” scene.
+Lars von Trier’s 2009 insane flick Antichrist saw much controversy with bloody masturbation acts and unstimulated sex scenes while in 2010, A Serbian Film made headlines with its “newborn porn” scene.
 Other films like I Spit On Your Grave and The Last House On The Left were widely known for their disturbing (and extremely hard to watch) rape scenes.

 Filmmakers obviously aren’t holding back when it comes to ideas of sadism, rape or gore.
-However, as sex and blood start to become desensitized among audiences, writers and directors have to constantly find new ways to display originality.
+However, as sex and blood start to become desensitised among audiences, writers and directors have to constantly find new ways to display originality.
 It’s a form of art, they say.
 To each his own, we say.

 Honestly, the film really isn’t as gut-wrenching as it looks.
 Fans of the original might be disappointed however at the lack of solid ground its successor holds.
 Undeniably, die-hard gore fans will find this a delight while those expecting a deeper meaning to The Human Centipede concept might be in for disappointment.